Blair1233/Class24/1-Lesson-Plans/06-Bash-Scripting-and-Programming/3/LessonPlan.md

 **`A famous hacker has created a user on the system.
 Find this user, crack his password and login to his account.`**

-- Point out that the hacker's name is Kevin Mitnik.
+- Point out that the hacker's name is Kevin Mitnick.

-    - Explain that students can learn about Mitnik with a quick "famous hackers" google search.
+    - Explain that students can learn about Mitnick with a quick "famous hackers" google search.

     - They can also see his user name at the bottom of the `shadow` file located in `~/my-files/shadow` and correlate that with all the user names in the `/home` directory.